Better Me

 Since many have had a yeast infection before it may be easy to assume your recurrent symptoms have the same cause, however that is not always the case.

-“A vaginal yeast infection is a common fungal infection that causes burning, itching, a thick, cottage cheese like discharge and discomfort in the vulvar and vaginal areas,” said Jennifer Nelson, DO, an internal medicine-pediatric specialist at Banner – University Medicine Internal Medicine Clinic in Phoenix, AZ.
+“A vaginal yeast infection is a common fungal infection that causes burning, itching, a thick, cottage cheese like discharge and discomfort in the genital area,” said Jennifer Nelson, DO, an internal medicine-pediatric specialist at Banner – University Medicine Internal Medicine Clinic in Phoenix, AZ.
 “Although it’s common in women, many other vaginal conditions can mimic a yeast infection but require different treatment.
 This is why it’s always important to discuss symptoms with your doctor to ensure that you are receiving the correct treatment.”

 As Dr. Nelson mentioned, there are a few common conditions that can be mistaken for yeast infections.
 She walked us through four other important vaginal health issues to consider when these symptoms arise.